 Workawayers help rescue farm and transform it into a community

-Here at Workaway we now have an amazing 40,000 + hosts involved in our volunteer exchange projects and communities from all over the world.
+Here at Workaway we now have an amazing 50,000+ opportunities and volunteer exchange projects available in many different parts of the world.
 From agricultural work, scuba diving, yoga retreats and most things in between, we are so proud to be associated with so many amazing hosts.
 So, we are introducing a new feature to help recognise what a difference cultural exchange can make to travellers and to hosts.
 Going by the name of ‘Workaway Host of the Month’ we will reveal more of what it is like to be a host and let you into their routines and how their projects have changed since opening their doors to you guys!

 Their property has been owned by the family for almost 600 years.
 The farm was used as a traditional farm for fruit growing and livestock farming up to the 70s.
 After the closing of the traditional farm, the property was inhabited by an alternative-minded community of family members and friends.
 In 2000 the community life fell apart and the property started to be poorly maintained and was neglected for many years.
 Finally, Devi and Ezra, the youngest generation of the family, took over the property and brought it back to life.

 We are a brother and a sister who have both travelled a lot and gained valuable experiences in different countries around the world.
 This project gives us the opportunity to implement our knowledge and experience in our own project.
 We try to create the type of place that we would have loved staying at when we were traveling by ourselves.

 In one year we hosted about 50 + volunteers in which 30 of them came through workaway.
 It was amazing to experience such a big interest in our farm!